MissCrispenCakes/EECS_1720/README.md

 >>
 >>  recall the different ways to -> chrome://extensions or about:addons
 >>  more in-depth version will be in .. more-extension-demo/
+>>  Be sure to check additional info in extension-debugINFO.md
 >>
 > python mode for processing is in PYTHON/
 >>